Best WIFI & Programmable Thermostat Reviews – Guide 2016

 The ‘Learning’ in the name refers to the ability of the thermostat to learn your routines and program itself, rather than you have to manually enter them.

-It include many features that are aimed at lowering energy usage (and cost).
+It includes many features that are aimed at lowering energy usage (and cost).
 There is a motion sensor built in that, if it doesn’t detect movement for 2 hours, will switch off the heating or cooling, whether it is programmed to be on or not.

 When manually setting the temperatures, just below the readout there is a small green leaf that lights when you have the most energy-efficient temperatures.